 In the event construction of the Stormwater Facilities is not substantially completed within the one (1) year period, or if the Development is in violation of its ESQCP terms and conditions and Developer has not made an effort to remedy the violation in a reasonable amount of time as determined by the County, then the County may exercise its discretion to complete the Stormwater Facilities and shall have the right to seek reimbursement from the Developer and its respective successors and assigns for its actual costs and expenses incurred in the process of completing construction.

-4. Maintenance of Stormwater Facilities: The Developer and the Metro District agree for themselves and their respective successors and assigns that they will regularly and routinely inspect, clean and maintain the Stormwater Facilities and properly manage the grasses and other vegetation in the Stormwater Facility Areas in compliance with the Operations and Maintenance Agreement, and otherwise keep the same in good repair, all at their own cost and expense.
+4. Maintenance of Stormwater Facilities: The Developer and the Metro District agree for themselves and their respective successors and assigns that they will regularly and routinely inspect, clean and maintain the Stormwater Facilities and properly manage the grasses and other vegetation in the Stormwater Facility Areas in compliance with the County-reviewed Operations and Maintenance Agreement, attached hereto as Exhibit C, and otherwise keep the same in good repair, all at their own cost and expense.
 No trees or shrubs that will impair the structural integrity of the Stormwater Facilities shall be planted or allowed to grow within or adjacent to the Stormwater Facilities.

 5. Creation of Easement: Developer hereby grants the County and the Metro District a non-exclusive perpetual easement upon and across those portions of the Property depicted in Exhibit B. The purpose of the easement is to allow the County and the Metro District to access, inspect, clean, repair and maintain the Stormwater Facilities however, the creation of the easement does not expressly or implicitly impose on the County a duty to so inspect, clean, repair or maintain the Stormwater Facilities or any appurtenant improvements.